nberkow/A1X1/README.md

 #### Single Sample Analysis

 A single sample likely has a mixture of cell types from the same patient.
-It might be possible to resolve cell types and find expression patterns just using one endometriosis sample.
+It might be possible to resolve cell types by clustering and find expression patterns just using one endometriosis sample.
 Some questions that could be pursued in this way are:
 - what cell types are present?
 - does gene expression distinguish endometriosis tissue different from normal endometrium?
+- Is there evidence that A1X1 is a good target?

 #### Cross Sample Analysis

 Studies that collect endometriosis samples sometimes also collect healthy samples from the same patient.
-These could be used to help resolve cell types by comparing expression clusters.
+These could be compared with their paired endometriosis samples after clustering.
 It might also be possible to label the different samples and combine them before looking for clusters.

-Comparing samples from multiple patients could be done in a similar way, either by calling clusters in each sample and combining them or by labeling them and clustering them together.
-One possible effect it that patient-specific genetic effects would be obscured leaving more universal signals about the disease.
+Comparing samples across multiple patients could be done in a similar way, either by calling clusters in each sample and trying to form meta-clusters or by labeling them and clustering them together.
+One possible effect might be that patient-specific genetic effects would be obscured revealing more universal signals about the disease.

+In general this would be a more powerful way of finding genes related to the disease using much more data.
 It might also get at some questions about the disease process:
-- Is endometriosis a single disease process or are their subtypes?
+- Is endometriosis a single disease process or are there subtypes in different patients?
 - Which expression patterns seem consistent across patients?
 - Is A1X1 a general target or is it specific to a sub-population?